 - Fence height must always be a minimum of 1200mm and must be measured at right angles to the finished ground level or solid stable surface.

-- For stairs this means you need to measure from the top of the stair tread nosing straight up to the top of the fence (measure in a right angle to the stair tread).
+- For stairs this means you need to measure from the top of the stair tread nosing straight up to the top of the fence (measure in a right angle to the stair nosing).

 Wobbly or dislodged panels